Canada Atlantic Railway Reporting mark: CAR

 At its height, the CAR ran from Depot Harbour on the Georgian Bay east through the province of Quebec and into the state of Vermont.
 The railway covered a total of 447 miles (719 km) and earned a steady and lucrative profit.
 At that point Booth decided to call it quits.
 Following the announcement of the new transcontinental railway project in 1903, he let it be known that the CAR was up for sale.

 Booth's motives for selling the CAR remain murky.
 Given his astute business sense, it's possible he foresaw a disaster in the making and decided to bail out when the going was good.
 Booth was also experiencing serious business losses following a series of devastating fires at his mills.
 At the same time the CAR was in need of serious rehabilitation and new equipment.
 Booth may have decided it simply wasn't worth the cost.
 There were further suggestions that the government leaned on Booth to help facilitate the sale.

 Whatever happened, the railway was picked up by the Grand Trunk Railway (GTR) in 1904 at a cost of £2,880,000 (roughly $14 million).
 It took 10 years for parliament to ratify the purchase, during which time the GTR leased and operated the CAR.

-Much of the CAR's success was the result of back and forth loyalty between Booth and the communities served by the railway.
+Much of the success CAR's success was the result and back and forth loyalty between Booth and the communities served by the railway.
 The GTR did not inspire that type of support.
 Business and traffic languished and cost the GTR $4.3 million over the first 10 years.